cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 - Redirect your NAND to the SD card
 - Use normally incompatible flashcards
-- Boot into different homebrew applications by holding different buttons when turning on your Nintendo DSi
+- Boot into DSiWare and homebrew applications by holding specific buttons when turning on your Nintendo DSi
 - Launch any DSiWare (out-of-region and/or 3DS exclusives) from your SD card
 - Run Nintendo DS game backups from your DSi SD card without the need of a flashcard
 - Watch your favorite movies using MPEG4Player